amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 8. Joining two columns in dataframe - Lowe's
 9. Calculate the difference by last row - Virtusa
 10. At which phase Spark loads the data into the memory - Synechron
+11. What is difference between  map vs mapPartitions? - HappiestMinds
+12. How does spark process files which are greater than main memory - Tavany
 ```

 ## Hive